Leibniz-HBI/smo-wiki/docs/Datasets.md

 This dataset comprises a sparsified sample of the German-speaking Twitter follow network.
 It was collected via an adaption of a graph sampling method that aims to prioritise the most central nodes in a network ([https://github.com/flxvctr/RADICES](https://github.com/flxvctr/RADICES)).

 As a result it contains a set of approximately 200 000 accounts which makes up an estimated 40% of an average German-using Twitter account's followings (based on data from 2016 and 2019, we have reasons to assume however, that the user base is only changing slowly since 2016).
-A detailed description of the collection method and the dataset can be found here: [https://arxiv.org/abs/1908.07788](https://arxiv.org/abs/1908.07788)
+A detailed description of the collection method and the dataset can be found in this journal paper: [https://journals.sagepub.com/doi/full/10.1177/2056305120984475](https://journals.sagepub.com/doi/full/10.1177/2056305120984475)

 ### useNews